Skip to main content

 Everybody works and learns better when the environment is collegial, so we (as residents), look for people who we feel will foster that atmosphere of learning.
 Our residents work closely together, so they are focused on people who are team players and happy to help each other out.

 This program is special because of the people involved in it.
 From our PAs, to our faulty, our coordinators, accessioners, support staff and everyone in between, everyone is friendly and focused on learning.
-We are not a very large department, so we get to know each other well, and those interpersonal relationships foster a wonderful and supportive environment
+We are not a very large department, so we get to know each other well, and those interpersonal relationships foster a wonderful and supportive environment.

 Work-life balance in Tucson is, arguably, better than average.
 Our working-hours as residents are typically 8-5 (excluding busier services, i.e. heme path and surg path) and there is plenty to do outside of work.
 Tucson has excellent biking and hiking trails, mountains, canyons and, believe it or not, lakes in town or a short drive away.
 We also don’t work weekends, unless on call, so that leaves plenty of time for rest and recovery!
 Our attendings recognize that a burnt out brain doesn’t learn, and they are often encouraging residents to take advantage of cool events and outings that happen in Tucson throughout the year, like Tucson Meet Yourself and the many farmers markets and street fairs.